LizethLino/lwl-IT265-002/docs/game-treatment.md

 Detail what players aim to achieve and the obstacles they must overcome.
 Explain how these challenges drive player engagement.
 -->
+Your goal is to make it through the portal with at least one of your characters alive.
+Within the game, there will be multiple ways to get to the portal.
+Killing off other teams will eliminate competition and being the last team standing gives you the automatic win.
+A gate blocks the portal so finding the key to the gate is also a way to win.
+You could also attempt to break through the gate by force which takes time or high tier weapons.
+There is also the method of finding a backdoor to the portal.
+No matter what method you choose whoever makes it to the portal first is the winner.
+Challenges come in the form of event cards.
+These events cards will command you to do something that puts you at a disadvantage (Event Card: Wrath, kill off one of the teammates of your choice and add them into the character pile to return as an enemy.
+Lose the items that character is holding.)
+Choosing to ignore these event cards will accumulate corruption on your team leader.
+Once your team leader reaches max corruption they will turn on you and attack you with the weapons you gave to them.
+It is important to take into consideration when to abandon a teammate based on your position.
+Sometimes a corrupted teammate may be best to keep around because you need their abilities to be stronger.
+Even when you choose to abandon them is important if you notice an enemy team is likely to pull an event card next, they will be forced to deal with your corrupted teammate.

 ### Progression
 <!--
 Describe how the gameplay evolves over time.
 Are there new abilities, unlockable levels, skill trees, or difficulty scaling?
 -->
+As time progresses in the game, you accumulate more items and may have less uses for your special abilities, so tension may build in the game.
+The more time passes, the harder the game will get since you're limited to three characters.

 ### Game Rules
 <!--
 Outline the core rules governing the gameplay experience.
 Ensure they are clear, structured, and intuitive.
 -->
+On game begin, pick three cards from the character deck and select the one with the highest DEF to be your team leader.
+This will be the character that takes the damage during combat.
+Once both players have their three cards, place your piece in the starting location and begin your turn.
+You can decide who goes first.
+A traditional rock paper scissors will suffice.
+On turn begin:
+1. move to one of the tiles connected to the starting tile.
+(Imagine that the starting tile in the final demo will be a long strip on the left side of the grid.
+Player can choose to jump onto any of the tiles next to the starting strip).
+Same logic applies to all consecutive turns.
+You are able to go onto any tile that neighbors your current one.
+2. Depending on the tile color, your characters may get a speed buff due to HomeTurfAdvantage.
+All this means is that if the character card and tile type are the same, increase character speed by 1.
+This is relevent during combat.
+When not on matching tile, speed remains the same.
+3. If the tile you land on has an opposing player, combat is initiated (read combat portion).
+If all character cards are dead, you automatically lose.
+You may choose to retreat to avoid/escape combat and jump within a certain radius of your current tile.
+4. Every two turns pull a card from the event deck.
+The event deck has three types of unique events.
+The find item event, the encounter enemy event, and the special consequence event.
+The special event consequence card will grant you some sort of disadvantage.
+But fear not!
+You have two options when pulling an event card.
+Either accept and bear the weight of the consequence, or ignore and increment the corruption value of one of your character cards.
+  - When corruption for any character reaches 3, they are now an enemy and combat will begin.
+Your remaining cards will fight against the corrupted character.
+(Read combat portion)
+  - Before corruption reaches 3, your characters will find themselves becoming stronger.
+For every increase in corruption, HP increases by 5 pts.
+But once they reach corruption level 3, this increase in strength will make them a deadly foe. (crrpt = 0 -> hp = 20, crrpt = 1 -> hp = 25, ...).
+In this situation you may choose to abandon your teammate.
+Put them on the top of the character card deck and set their CRRPT = 3.
+They will be the next encountered enemy for whoever player pulls the card.
+  - As for find item and encounter enemy events, these two have no consequences and cannot be ignored.
+The items you find each serve some sort of purpose and depending on what they are they can be used during combat or on the field grid (combat -> sword, field -> movement x2, ...).
+Encounter an enemy will initiate combat with your character cards and the encountered enemy (Read combat portion).
+4. As you traverse the tiles, for every item card you pull you have a chance of finding a key.
+Once you have the key, race to the gate (like starting strip but on the right side) and get to the gate to win.
+Only those with keys can open the gate.
+  - An opposing player may choose to intercept you in this moment.
+They may choose to use their special ability if it helps them.
+Players have the different ways they can steal the win away from you in this moment.
+(Kill their whole team, special ability that steals items, movement x2 tile, etc)

+Combat portion
+1. When combat is initiated, the team leader is put in the front and they are the ones to take damage.
+(In the case of an encountered enemy, they are automatically the team leader).
+2. Add up the speed of all of your characters and if the total speed of your team exceeds the speed of the opposing team, you go first.
+(This is where the speed buff comes into play).
+3. A turn begins.
+One of your characters attack the opposing team lead.
+You can select any of your character cards.
+Damage is determined by a dice roll based on your attacking character's ATK.
+For every ATK point, roll a dice and add up for total damage.
+The opposing player's team lead uses the same logic to counter some of that damage using their DEF stat.
+(Say atk=3, rawDMG is 13.
+Opposing player def=2, counteredDMG is 7. totalDMG=rawDMG-counteredDMG.)
+4. Before attacking, you can use an item or use your special ability.
+An item like the sword will raise your atk by 1 making you do more damage.
+A special ability may allow you to attack twice.
+You can only use 1 item and 1 special ability per turn.
+And stats cap at a certain point.

 ---